MrYsLab/python_banyan/docs/examples_intro.md

  by inheriting from the ***banyan_base*** base class, [banyan_base.py](https://github.com/MrYsLab/python_banyan/blob/master/python_banyan/banyan_base/banyan_base.py).

-If you need to create your application using multiple Backplanes (a rare occurrence), please refer to [this section](../example9/#example9/) for a discussion of the ***banyan_base_multi*** class.
+If you need to create your application using multiple backplanes (a rare occurrence), please refer to [this section](../example9/#example9/) for a discussion of the ***banyan_base_multi*** class.